 God Doesn’t Want Us to Study Him; He Wants Us to Know Him

 When people first learn that I have a PhD and where I did my postgrad work, they assume I’m into theology.
-Imagine their disappointment to find out I don’t care about the concept, that I can’t engage in a meaningful discussion about the topic—at least not as they perceive it.
+Imagine their disappointment to find out I don’t care about the concept or want to pursue a right theology, that I can’t engage in a meaningful discussion about the topic—at least not as they perceive it.

 Relationship Is Key

 For many people, their spouse is their most important relationship.